springfall2008/batpred/docs/install.md

 ## Updating Predbat

-Note that future updates to Predbat will not overwrite the `apps.yaml` configuration file that you have tailored to your setup.
+Note that any future updates to Predbat will not overwrite the `apps.yaml` configuration file that you have tailored to your setup.
-You may therefore need to manually copy across any new apps.yaml settings from the [Template apps.yaml](apps-yaml.md#templates) for new features.
+If new Predbat releases introduce new featurs to apps.yaml you may therefore need to manually copy across the new apps.yaml settings from the [Template apps.yaml](apps-yaml.md#templates).

 ## HACS Update